Bexley

 Bexley is an area of south-eastern Greater London, England and part of the London Borough of Bexley.
 It is sometimes known as Bexley Village or Old Bexley to differentiate the area from the wider borough.
 It is located 13 mi east-southeast of Charing Cross and south of Bexleyheath.

 Bexley was an ancient parish in the county of Kent.
 As part of the suburban growth of London in the 20th century, Bexley increased in population, becoming a municipal borough in 1935 and has formed part of Greater London since 1965.

 History

+The name Bexley derives from the Old English byxelēah meaning 'boxtree wood or clearing'.

 Bexley was an ancient parish in Kent, in the diocese of Rochester, and under the Local Government Act 1894 formed part of Bexley Urban District.
 The urban district gained further status in 1935 as a municipal borough.
 Kent County Council formed the second tier of local government during that time.
 In 1965, London County Council was abolished and replaced by Greater London Council, with an expanded administrative area that took in the metropolitan parts of the Home Counties.
 Bexley Municipal Borough, Erith Municipal Borough, Crayford Urban District Council and Chislehurst & Sidcup Urban District Council were merged (less areas of Chislehurst and Sidcup that became part of the new London Borough of Bromley) into a new London Borough of Bexley.